 Chef David Chang changed the NYC dining landscape with his Momofuku restaurants—the Noodle Bar, Ssam Bar, Ko and others.
-His main Hudson Yards entry, Kawi, is helmed by chef Eunjo Park and concentrates on the flavors and dishes of Korea; it’s open for lunch, with dinner service due to start mid-April.
-There are other spots from Chang around the complex as well: Kawi has a to-go window (a recent hallmark of his restaurants) called Peach Mart, and his fried-chicken-sandwich chain, Fuku, will have a new location at Hudson Yards—one that will have an expanded menu.
+His main Hudson Yards entry, Kawi, is helmed by chef Eunjo Park and concentrates on the flavors and dishes of Korea; it’s open for lunch and dinner.
+There are other spots from Chang around the complex as well: Kawi has a to-go window (a recent hallmark of his restaurants) called Peach Mart, and his fried-chicken-sandwich chain, Fuku, has a new outpost at Hudson Yards with an expanded menu.

 This luxe all-day café from the folks behind Charlie Bird sits just a couple blocks north of the Hudson Yards complex and has been drawing a glamorous crowd since it opened in 2018.
 The airy downstairs dining room offers up a seafood-and-pasta-focused menu; in the upstairs lounge, called Ada’s Place, diners sip drinks developed by bartender Jeff Bell (of popular cocktail spot PDT).